 AFFIDAVIT OF SEABRON C. ADAMSON ON BEHALF

-OF ENRON POWER MARKETING, POWER LLCCORPORATION
+OF ENRON POWER MARKETING INC., CORAL POWER LLC and EXELON CORPORATION

 Affidavit of Seabron C. Adamson

 The undersigned, being duly sworn, avers as follows:

 1. My name is Seabron C. Adamson.
 I am President of Frontier Economics Inc. Frontier Economics is an economics consulting firm specializing in the design and analysis of power markets.
 My business address is Two Brattle Square, Cambridge, Massachusetts 01238.
 I have led or been involved with numerous consulting projects on electric restructuring, power market design, energy and ancillary services pricing, merchant generation development and financing, market power analysis and mergers and acquisitions, in the United States, Canada, the United Kingdom and other countries.
 I was the lead author of a White Paper on the future of the California power market filed with the Federal Energy Regulatory Commission (“FERC” or “Commission”) on behalf of Enron in October 2000.
 I have been involved in the electric restructuring process in California since 1995.